-After your cruise is complete, Ofelia Plads opened on this clean Copenhagen canal in the summer of 2016 and is the perfect place to perch in the sun and even try your Danish dip.
+After your cruise is complete, head to Ofelia Plads.
+Opened on this clean Copenhagen canal in the summer of 2016, it is a perfect place to perch in the sun and even try your Danish dip.
 Calmer than the colorful neighbor and tourist center Nyhavn, Ofelia Plads offers a casual chill and great views of the water.
 Snag a lounger and groove to the music.
 Share some cold rosé by the glass or bottle from the nearby Luftkastellet.

 Follow Ofelia Plads on Facebook to stay up to date on special events and performances on the water.
 We adored seeing the Danish Royal Ballet this past weekend.